Wildlander-mod/wildlander-mod.github.io/5-HintsandTips/Dungeon-Guides.md

 ## Disclaimers
 The contents of this guide should be considered spoilers

-- *WE HAVE NOT GONE THROUGH EACH AND EVERY DUNGEON PERSONALLY!!!* If you find something in there you didn't expect, please get with 3DJutsu or Lizzy so we can amend the guide.
+- *WE HAVE NOT GONE THROUGH EACH AND EVERY DUNGEON PERSONALLY!!!* If you find something in there you didn't expect, please contact 3DJutsu or Lizzy on discord so we can amend the guide.
 Thank you!
 - It does NOT account for every single enemy Requiem throws in.
 While we've done our best to ensure this guide is as accurate as possible, we can't promise the occasional Ebony Vampire won't pop up where it's not expected (or wanted!).
 - Nor does it include every dungeon in the game, for the most part I've left out camps, topside ruins, shacks, etc.